paketo-buildpacks/blog/content/posts/0008-introducing-liberty.md

 ![Open Liberty Logo](/images/posts/0008/open-liberty-logo.png)

-[Liberty](https://github.com/paketo-buildpacks/liberty) is finally available in Paketo and included in the [java](https://github.com/paketo-buildpacks/java) composite buildpack!
+[Liberty](https://github.com/paketo-buildpacks/liberty) is finally available in Paketo and included in the [java](https://github.com/paketo-buildpacks/java) buildpack!
 Liberty is an open application framework designed for the cloud.
 It’s small, lightweight, and designed with modern cloud-native application development in mind.

 With the Liberty buildpack, you can:
 *   Build java apps from source or a pre-configured on-prem Liberty